-ALERT: Coronavirus (COVID-2019) and Ocular Tissue Donation.
+ALERT UP-DATE: Coronavirus (COVID-2019) and Ocular Tissue Donation.

 Response plans vary across the world, and will continue to change, depending on the country and the spread of the disease.
-Therefore, GAEBA advises that all Eye Banks and their Medical Directors contact their jurisdictional permanent health authority and/or Eye Bank Association, to ascertain up-to-date local/regional exclusion and deferral criteria.
+Therefore, GAEBA advises all Eye Banks and their Medical Directors contact their jurisdictional permanent health authority and/or Eye Bank Association, to ascertain up-to-date local/regional exclusion and deferral criteria.

 About COVID-2019 and ocular tissue donation

 - The risk to the eye donor pool is considered low.